-With Direct Subsidized Loans, the government (more specifically, the U.S. Department of Education) pays the interest while you are still in school at least half-time.
+With Direct Subsidized Loans, the government (more specifically, the U.S. Department of Education) pays the interest while you’re still in school at least half-time.
 That’s what makes them “subsidized.”

 The maximum amount you can borrow depends on whether you are a dependent or an independent student, as well as what year of school you are in.
 However, it is ultimately up to your school how much you are eligible to receive each academic year.

 Not everybody qualifies for a subsidized loan.
 You have to be an undergraduate (not a graduate student) demonstrating financial need and attending a school that participates in the Direct Loan Program.
-Additionally, the academic program in which you are enrolled must lead to a degree or certificate.
+Additionally, the academic program in which you’re enrolled must lead to a degree or certificate.

-You also should check how your school defines the term “half-time,” as the meaning can vary from school to school.
-Contact your student aid office to make sure your definition and your school’s match completely.
+You also should check how your school defines the term “half-time” because the meaning can vary from school to school.
+Contact your student aid office to make sure your definition and your school’s match.
 The status is usually based on the number of hours and/or credits in which you are enrolled.

 Direct Unsubsidized Loans

-You will have to pay back all the interest that accrues with Direct Unsubsidized Loans, because these loans are “unsubsidized.”
+As you’re thinking about “do I have to pay back FAFSA?,” it’s good to know that you will have to pay back all the interest that accrues with Direct Unsubsidized Loans while you’re in school, because these loans are “unsubsidized.”
 That means the government doesn’t cover your interest while you’re in school like they do with a subsidized loan.

-You do not have to prove a financial need in order to qualify for a Direct Unsubsidized Loan.
+You don’t have to prove a financial need in order to qualify for a Direct Unsubsidized Loan.
 Additionally, these loans are available to graduate students as well as undergraduate students.
 Again, you need to be enrolled at least half-time in a school that will award a degree or certificate.

 Direct PLUS Loans